-During the First Indochina War, the Communist Vietminh fortified rural areas under its control in Tonkin and Annam in order to blunt the effectiveness of French mobility and firepower.
-Because the Vietminh’s fortified countryside proved its worth against the French, the top leaders of North Vietnam, including Ho Chi Minh, Le Duan, and General Vo Nguyen Giap, determined to employ the same type of embattlements against American ground forces operating in rural South Vietnam.
+During the First Indochina War, the Communist Vietminh fortified rural areas under its control.
+Across Tonkin and Annam, Vietminh fortifications slowed French mechanized units and blunted the killing power of French weaponry.
+Since the Vietminh’s rural fortifications proved their worth against the French, the top leaders of North Vietnam, including Ho Chi Minh and General Vo Nguyen Giap, decided to use the same fortifications against American ground units operating in the South Vietnamese countryside.

-In the 1960s, the Vietcong constructed an interconnected system of fortifications across the South Vietnamese countryside.
+In the 1960s, the Vietcong constructed an interconnected system of embattlements across the South Vietnamese countryside.
 This fortified landscape, like the one built during the First Indochina War, contributed significantly to the achievement of General Giap’s tactical and strategic objectives.
-Specifically, it hindered the cross-country movement of U.S. ground units, fostered high U.S. casualty rates, protected the Vietcong’s civilian sympathizers, hid Vietcong and North Vietnamese troops from aerial and ground observation, and minimized Communist troop casualties.
-Ultimately, it advanced Giap’s Protracted War strategy by prolonging the conflict, sapping U.S. homefront support, and forcing a U.S. withdrawal from Vietnam.
+Specifically, it hindered the cross-country movement of U.S. ground forces, fostered high U.S. casualty rates, protected the Vietcong’s civilian sympathizers, hid Vietcong and North Vietnamese troops from aerial and ground observation, and minimized Communist troop casualties.
+Ultimately, the fortified countryside advanced Giap’s Protracted War strategy by prolonging the conflict, sapping U.S. home front support, and spurring a U.S. withdrawal from Vietnam.

-We do not know how much the Vietcong relied on volunteer labour or impressed labour to build its fortifications.
+We do not know how much the Vietcong relied on volunteer labour or dragooned labour to build its fortifications.
 However, there is little doubt that a large number of peasants freely volunteered to assist the Vietcong.
 We also know that peasants would have found it very difficult to refuse the labour demands placed on them by armed Vietcong squads.
-If the peasants freely volunteered their labour, their efforts on behalf of the Vietcong gave them a stake in “The Resistance.”
-It also strengthened the emotional and relational ties between the peasantry and the military arm of the Vietcong.
+If the peasants freely volunteered their labour, their efforts on behalf of the Vietcong gave them a stake in “The Resistance,” strengthening the emotional and relational ties between the peasantry and the military arm of the Vietcong.